safdar-azeem/prisma-sharding/README.md

 # Print the plan (changes nothing, opens no connections):
 npx prisma-sharding-baseline --until <cutoff_migration>

-# Execute it (both flags required):
+# Execute it:
-npx prisma-sharding-baseline --until <cutoff_migration> --yes --verified
+npx prisma-sharding-baseline --until <cutoff_migration> --yes
 ```

-A baselined migration **never has its SQL executed**, so the cutoff must be verified, not
+A baselined migration **never has its SQL executed**, so the cutoff should be verified, not
 guessed: every migration up to and including `--until` must already be fully represented in
 every target database — its schema changes *and* its data effects (backfills, corrections,
-custom SQL). `--verified` is your explicit confirmation of that; without it, `--yes` is
+custom SQL).
+Adding `--verified` acknowledges that and silences the reminder; it is not a
-refused.
-Schema effects can be probed via `information_schema`; data effects require reading
+gate — `--yes` alone executes.
+Schema effects can be probed via `information_schema`; data
-each migration.
+effects require reading each migration.

 Execution is two-phase: first a **read-only preflight of every selected database** (state,
 history consistency, checksums) — if any target is unreachable or inconsistent, nothing is